ch4insmoker/checkit/README.md

 <p>"Check it" is supposed to be tool for checking which exploit mitigations are enabled in a binary.
 Currently its WIP.</p>

 ## Todo
-1. add support for elf 32 bit and stack cookie...
+1. add support for elf 32 bit...

 ## Compiling
 ```